pa-0/Learning-C/README.md

 ## Learning C
 This repo is a fork of the famous [h0mbre/Learning-C](https://github.com/h0mbre/Learning-C) project which contains exercises to get familiar with the C language.

 It contains my own solutions and notes for this material.
-Also some extra material to dive deeper into concepts which I find interesting.
+Also some extra assignments to dive deeper into concepts which I find interesting.